Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 - To-do lists with assignments and due dates

-- Hill Charts — a unique visualization of project progress that shows where work is "uphill" (figuring out) vs. "downhill" (executing)
+- Hill Charts — a unique visualization of project progress showing where work is "uphill" (figuring out) vs. "downhill" (executing)

 - Campfire — real-time group chat within each project